lachlanmcdonald/grunt-saxicon/README.md

 .icon-red-right-arrow {}
 ```

+### Support

+Data URI-encoded SVG files using the above method is supported in all ever-green browsers (Chrome, Firefox, Safari and Edge) and Internet Explorer 9+.

 ### Best practices

-It isn't ideal to output the same data-URI multiple times if you are re-using the same icon and color combination across a number of selectors.
+You will find your generated CSS gets quite large if you are re-using the same icon and color combination across a number of selectors.

-Instead, you can optimise your selectors by create and extending [placeholder selectors](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#placeholder_selectors_):
+Instead, you can optimise your selectors by create and extending a [placeholder selector](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#placeholder_selectors_):

 ```scss
 %icon-arrow-red {